DizkoDan/cyberjunx-chirpy-test/_posts/2009-05-08-sat-out-on-the-beach-for-a-cou.md

 ---
 id: 944
-title: 'Sat out on the beach for a cou...'
+title: 'Sat out on the beach for a cou'
 date: '2009-05-08T16:24:39-04:00'
 author: DizkoDan
 layout: post